ernop/slay-the-spire-harness/README.md

 Todos
 ==
+ - handle reshuffle variation randomness => when you reshuffle, create a normal choice node and add a random child with key corresponding to it
  - random testing => means I need to fix the InitialBlock / blockAdjustment concept
  - actually, reshuffle is truly random, not draw. draw is deterministic.
  - need to move the logic for creating randomnodes elsewhere.